Letterfourie House

-Letterfourie House is a Georgian house in Moray, built by Robert Adam and completed in 1773.
+Letterfourie House is a Georgian house inMoray, built by Robert Adam and completed in 1773.
 Its main block has three main storeys, with a raised cellar that opens onto the shaped water gardens on its south side.
 It was designated a Category A listed building in 1972.

 Description

 Letterfourie House, one of the largest Georgian houses in Moray, lies above the Burn of Buckie, about a mile east of Drybridge in the parish of Rathven.
 The building consists of a central block built of pink pinned tooled granite, with pavilion wings of harl pointed rubble connected to the main house by three-bay linking blocks, all set out at right angles in a U-plan.

 North Elevation

 The north side of the main block presents as a three-bay, three storey building, the main entrance having a Corinthian columned porch, approached by a shallow flight of stairs, necessitated by the raised basement.
 The principal windows have architraves and blind balustraded aprons.